MercyAkpan/EMBEDDED_Intruder-Detection-ESP32/README.md

 ## 🔮 Future Extensions
 - Send alerts via Firebase
 - Trigger webhooks for IoT dashboards
-- Control via mobile app
+- Integrate with a mobile control app
 ---

 ## 📚 Learning Notes
-This project is part of my IoT learning journey:
+This project marks the start of my IoT journey:

-- Finding my software inclinations in IoT
+Exploring embedded systems with ESP32

-- Starting from embedded systems with ESP32
+Gaining hands-on practice with sensors and actuators

-- Exploring practical microcontroller projects
+Building confidence through small but functional IoT prototypes